 Teenagers can sometimes end up spending their time a little aimlessly at Pennsic, often hanging out in groups not doing very much.
 In addition to encouraging them to continue participating in many of the activities above, parents can point them at additional opportunities not open to younger kids:

 - Work for pay at merchants or as a Pennsic Minion.
 Lots of teens earn good money working at Pennsic.
 Join the Pennsic Minions’ Union Facebook page or you can approach various merchants on your own, either before Pennsic or after you arrive.
-Merchants often need help with set up and tear down, and some of the larger ones like Mystic Mail and a few of the food merchants hire adults and teens to work shifts throughout the war.
+Merchants often need help with set up and tear down, and a few of the food merchants hire adults and teens to work shifts throughout the war.
 Master Bovi farmaðr, who runs Delights of Cathay, hires teens 17 years of age and up to work at his booth.
 You can also babysit for people with younger kids.